Vidmaster/cybr8950-quantum/README.md

 # Quantum Communications and Cryptography

+A progress report as of April 2nd [can be viewed here](prototype-progress-report.md)

 ## Executive Summary
 Quantum computers have the world on the brink of a second computing revolution.
 By using the unique properties of subatomic particles, they will be able to solve complex problems in minutes which would take a classical computer thousands of years.
 Foremost among these problems are many which are foundational to modern cryptography, such as the prime factorization problem at the core of internet security.
 While current quantum computers do not have the level of sophistication necessary to break today's encryption systems, it is only a matter of time before they gain that capability.
 We are undertaking this project to explore the implications of quantum computing on cryptography in order to stay ahead of this anticipated threat and preserve the security of sensitive communications as used for everything from internet browsing to military instructions.